 The best area for first-timers is the Adelaide CBD, thanks to its central location and easy access to Adelaide’s top attractions.

 Staying in the CBD puts you right in the heart of the action, and you’ll be close to iconic attractions like Rundle Mall, the Adelaide Central Market, and cultural gems along North Terrace.
-The city's compact layout makes it easy to explore on foot or by tram and means those with a limited time can tick off all the top things to do in Adelaide with ease.
+The city's compact layout makes it easy to explore on foot or by tram and means those with a limited time can tick off all the best things to do in Adelaide with ease.

 There’s also a wide variety of accommodation options, from boutique stays to modern apartments and stylish hotels, catering to different budgets and travel styles.